jod98/C-plusplus/Object Oriented Programming - Programs/READ ME.md

 Welcome,

-This is a folder purely dedicated to my 'Algorithms and Data Strucutres 1' programming files.
+This is a folder purely dedicated to my 'Object Oriented Programming' programming files.

 It provides an insight into the areas I have coverered from Matrices, Inheritance to Polymorphism.